junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean is about finishing up a phone call when Sam finds him.

 He's in the garage, frowning at the ground, pacing with his phone at his ear.
-One hand clenching a wiping clothe.
+One hand clenching a wiping cloth.
 A bucket of water sits on the ground beside Baby, which is slowly dripping water.

 "Thank you," he says to the other end wholeheartedly, his voice caught.
 Almost like the moment they went into Jody's house.
 He finishes the call with "We're on our way."

 Sam dashes to him, noticing Cas stands on the other side of the parked Impala, also with some cleaning supplies in his hands, but now just standing there, eyes following Dean's pacing.

-Dean slips the phone back into pocket and turns around, almost running right into his brother.
+Dean slips the phone back into his pocket and turns around, almost running right into his brother.

 "I got news," Sam rushes.